Brand Name Lutrepulse Common Name gonadorelin

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Ovarian hyperstimulation syndrome (OHSS): Rarely, treatment with this medication can cause a condition called ovarian hyperstimulation syndrome (OHSS).
+Ovarian hyperstimulation syndrome (OHSS): In rare instances, treatment with this medication can cause a condition called ovarian hyperstimulation syndrome (OHSS).
 With OHSS, too many follicles grow, which can cause abdominal or pelvic discomfort or pain, nausea, vomiting, and weight gain.
 Some women may experience difficulty breathing and diarrhea.
 OHSS can progress rapidly and may become serious.
 If you experience any of these symptoms, contact your doctor immediately.

 Multiple births: Multiple births may occur with fertility medications.
 Talk to your doctor about the risks of multiple births before beginning treatment.